sfc-gh-sdickson/SVG-Image-Gen/README.md

 -   **Session Context Awareness**: Displays the current Snowflake role, warehouse, database, and schema, and allows for context switching.
 -   **Stage Management**: Includes functionality to list the current contents of the target stage.
 -   **In-App Guidance**: Provides instructions, example prompts, and troubleshooting tips to enhance the user experience.
+-   **Dual Environment Support**: Works both in Streamlit in Snowflake (SiS) and local development environments.

 ## ⚙️ Technologies Used